 - Don't be overly sensitive.
 Being roommates doesn't mean you have to be best friends.
 If your roommate makes plans without including you, accept that she has other pals she enjoys hanging out with.
 Besides, if you have a positive attitude about her other friends, you are likely to be included more often.
 Most people resent someone who clings and smothers.

 - Deal with problems quickly.
 As soon as you notice a problem, let your roommate know that it's time to have a talk.
 Go into the discussion with your point in a matter-of-fact way and avoid flinging accusations or constantly trying to correct her.
 Never try to deal with the situation with the silent treatment, passive-aggressive behavior, or yelling.
-Most problems can be worked through, but if it's something you can't agree on, you might want to consider going your separate ways.
+Most problems can be worked through.
+However, if it's something you can't agree on, you might want to consider going your separate ways.

 Things to Consider Before Having a Roommate